 And after dinner he selected the movie that he'd promised would changed my mind about this Pedro Almodovar guy.
 Which it did.
 Women on The Verge of a Nervous Breakdown was totally wacky and utterly fucking hilarious!
 I was laughing so hard I missed a lot of the subtitles.

 Between this film and last night's French one Greg almost made up for the one we watched two weeks ago, which he called "The greatest science fiction film of all time!"

 The longest science fiction film might have been more accurate, because that's what it felt like.
 I really tried to get into it, watching in silence, refraining from smart-ass remarks, but I don't think I was ever so bored in my life.

 “So what did you think?” he asked after the giant fetus floated away into space.

 I tried to think of something positive to say.
 “Well... it had some nice miniatures.”

 “So I take it you didn't like it.”

-“And the wormhole or whatever it was was kind of pretty, but it didn't have much of a story.”
+“And the wormhole or whatever he went through was pretty cool; but it didn't have much of a story.”